francosbenitez/v1/content/blog/useful-tools-for-psychology-students/index.md

 ---
-title: "Useful tools for psychology students"
+title: "Useful Tools for Psychology Students"
 subtitle: What everyone should know
 summary: What everyone should know
 authors: []